docker/docs/install/installAWS.md

 > warning the first time you connect to the Docker Trusted Registry Administration web interface
 > after changing its Domain Name.
 This is expected behavior, you can ignore the > warning.

-To license your Docker Trusted Registry Service, click “Settings” > “License” and then click “Upload License”.
+To apply the license to your Docker Trusted Registry Service, click “Settings” > “License” and then click “Upload License”.
 Your license will normally be available for download from your Docker Hub account under “Settings” > “Enterprise Licenses”.

 Once your license is uploaded, restart Docker Trusted Registry by clicking the “Save and Restart Docker Trusted Registry Server” button.
 This completes the basic configuration of Docker Trusted Registry.
 You can now start using it as an image Registry.